-Join us for another semester of the Works in Progress series in the Department of Sociology and Anthropology.
+At the initiative of the student organized and led Anthropology Club, the Department has begun a series of student and faculty presentations.
 The purpose of the series is to provide a regular time and place for undergraduates, graduate students, and faculty affiliated with the Sociology and Anthropology programs to present works in progress and receive helpful feedback.
 These gatherings will enable both students and faculty to interact with one another in an informal manner in order to develop research projects, foster public engagement, and encourage publication.
 Typically, presenters are given between 15-20 minutes for their presentations and approximately 10 minutes for feedback (including questions) from the students and faculty in attendance.
 This allows us to schedule two presentations within an hour-long session.
 In the past, we’ve had up to three presenters during “crunch time” before a scheduled conference.
 Longer presentations may be arranged with the series coordinator (see contact below).

 Who can attend?